77yuki/LA-Crime-Data-Analytics/Milestone 2/README file.txt

 F1: The first feature/functionality is to show the specific location by latitude and longitude if our users enter any type of crime they hope to check.
 F2: The second feature/functionality is to show the area with the most number of crimes.
-F3: The third feature/functionality shows the location of crimes within the specific date range by latitude and longitude.
+F3: The third feature/functionality shows the location of crimes by the filtered area names and status.
 F4: The fourth feature/functionality counts the number of crimes on an hourly basis, given a certain area.
 F5: The fifth feature/functionality is to show the sex distribution of the victims.
 F6: The sixth feature/functionality is to find out how many crimes happened within 500 meters given a latitude and a longitude.

 After opening Github, please look at the left side and there is a folder named milestone 2.
 This folder contains a folder named "SQL Functions".
 It is composed of four parts.
-The first part is the "Production" folder.
-If you see F1_productiondataoutput.out, it is the output file of the first feature production data test.
-The second part is the "Sample" folder.
-If you see F2_sampleoutput.out, it is the output file of the second feature sample data test.
-The third part is TestCode.
-If you see F4_test.sql, it is the sql query of feature 4 and it is asked to run with the inserted value “Newton".
-In addition, while seeing F4.sql, it is the F4 query and no inserted value.

-Please note that,things like F1_productionoutput2.out refers to the output of F1 production data test.
-However, the production data used (AREADIST_PRODUCTION_F1.csv and TYPE_PRODUCTION_F1)is different from which of F1_productionoutput.out(AREADIST.csv and TYPE_PRODUCTION.csv).
-Similarly, we find things like F1_sampleoutput2.out, F1_test2.sql and AREADIST_SAMPLE_F1.csv.
+The first part is Production, and it contains the datasets used to do tests of production and the production output of each feature.
+The second part is Sample and its organization follows the same logic as the first part.
+After that, you see the third part TestCode and this includes the code used to test the datasets.
+Finally, there are the queries of the features.
+All folders and files other than the SQL Function folder are for html uses.